-Guinea has had several different regimes and constitutions and, thus, can speak of the first through the fourth republic of Ghana.
+Guinea has had several different regimes and constitutions and, thus, can speak of the first through the fourth republic of Guinea.
 The establishment of the fourth republic is commemorated on Constitution Day, but the second republic is also remembered on 3 April with a holiday all its own.

 |2022||3 Apr||Sun||Second Republic Day|